 (Source: HESA Graduate Outcomes Survey.
 The survey asks leavers from higher education what they are doing 15 months after graduation.
 Further information about the Graduate Outcomes survey can be found here www.graduateoutcomes.ac.uk)

-Our Engineering degrees are accredited by the relevant engineering institutions, for example the Institution of Mechanical Engineers, the Institution of Engineering and Technology, the Joint Board of Moderators (including the Institution of Civil Engineers and the Institution of Structural Engineers, among others) and the Royal Aeronautical Society.
-You will be taught by expert staff, who are all actively engaged in research at the frontiers of modern engineering analysis, design and practice.
+Our Engineering degrees are accredited by the relevant engineering institutions, for example, the Institution of Mechanical Engineers, the Institution of Engineering and Technology, the Joint Board of Moderators (including the Institution of Civil Engineers and the Institution of Structural Engineers, among others) and the Royal Aeronautical Society.
+You will be taught by expert staff, who are all actively engaged in research at the frontiers of sustainable engineering analysis, design and practice.

 For more information see our department pages.